 Transit operations mangers coordinate transit systems including managing employees and interacting with the community.
 These positions must have knowledge of transportation systems, government regulations, and maintenance of transportation fleets.
-The job growth for these positions is predicted to be slower than average.
+The job growth for these positions is predicted to be as fast as average.

 Government agencies and private companies employ transit operations managers to coordinate transportation systems, such as bus routes or private transportation services.
 They work in both office and field environments and provide education and support to employees, executive management, and the public.
 Such professionals are usually required to hold a baccalaureate degree in business administration, though certificate programs in transportation management are also available.

 |Required Education||Bachelor's degree in business administration; certificates in transportation management are also available|

 |Projected Job Growth (2018-2028)*||5% for first-line supervisors of transportation and material-moving machine workers|